9 Simple Steps for Starting a WordPress Blog

 Do you remember the Add Media button from earlier?
-All you have to do is click it and then select images from media library or upload new files.
+All you have to do is click it and then select images from the media library or upload new files.

-While you can upload your own videos the same way as you upload images, for the most part, you will want to add videos from YouTube or Vimeo (to save bandwidth and because it’s easier to use).
+While you can upload your own videos the same way as you upload images, for the most part, you will want to add videos straight from YouTube or Vimeo (to save bandwidth and because it’s easier to use).

 All you have to do is to copy the URL of the video and paste it into the content area.
 Make sure it is in its own line and not at the end/beginning of a sentence.
 You can hit the Preview button to see the video appear on your WordPress blog.

 When adding headings to your posts, avoid the Heading 1 and choose Heading 2 or 3.
 For your information, Heading 1 is the title and you do not want to have two titles.
 That might not only look weird but confuse search engines, too.
 Heading 1 is already there when you publish the post as the main title (or at least should be in any properly developed theme).